Test Code DRPL Dentatorubral-Pallidoluysian Atrophy (DRPLA) Gene Analysis, Varies

 Predictive testing of an asymptomatic child is not recommended.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
-Errors in the interpretation of results may occur if information given is inaccurate or incomplete.
+Errors in test interpretation may occur if the provided information is inaccurate or incomplete.

-The absence of an expansion in the ATN1 gene does not eliminate the diagnosis of other inherited neurodegenerative disorders that have overlapping clinical features with DRPLA, such as Huntington disease or spinocerebellar ataxias.
+The absence of an expansion in the ATN1 gene does not eliminate the diagnosis of other inherited neurodegenerative disorders that have overlapping clinical features with dentatorubral-pallidoluysian atrophy, such as Huntington disease or spinocerebellar ataxias.

 Supportive Data